lhtin/You-Dont-Know-JS/scope & closures/ch2.md

 Two mechanisms in JavaScript can "cheat" lexical scope: `eval(..)` and `with`.
 The former can modify existing lexical scope (at runtime) by evaluating a string of "code" which has one or more declarations in it.
 The latter essentially creates a whole new lexical scope (again, at runtime) by treating an object reference *as* a "scope" and that object's properties as scoped identifiers.

-The downside to these mechanisms is that it defeats the *Engine*'s ability to perform compile-time optimizations regarding scope look-up, because the *Engine* has to assume pessimistically that such optimizations will be invalid.
+The __downside__(negative part) to these mechanisms is that it defeats the *Engine*'s ability to perform compile-time optimizations regarding scope look-up, because the *Engine* has to assume pessimistically that such optimizations will be invalid.
 Code *will* run slower as a result of using either feature. **Don't use them.**